PhilRunninger/sokoban.vim/README.md

 ## More Levels
 Additional level sets can be downloaded from the very long list on the [http://www.sourcecode.se/sokoban/levels](http://www.sourcecode.se/sokoban/levels) webpage.
 Choose the option to download as an XML file; it will have an extension of SLC.
 These collections range wildly in terms of size, difficulty and number of levels.

 The SLC file needs to be converted before it can used by this plugin.
 Run the `:SokobanConvertSLC` command while your cursor is in the SLC buffer.
-Finally, save it as a JSON file in the plugin's `levels` folder.
+Check the resulting JSON for errors, and then save the buffer as a JSON file in the plugin's `levels` folder.
 If you would like to contribute to **VimSokoban** by converting more SLC files to JSON, please do by submitting a pull request.

 ## Reference
 More information about Sokoban can be found on its [Wikipedia page](https://en.wikipedia.org/wiki/Sokoban).